 Web development is divided into two ends; front-end and backend.
-Front-end deals with the interactive nature of webpages while backend deals with the logic and database (data storage).
+The front-end deals with the interactive nature of webpages, while the backend deals with the logic and database (data storage).

 What is CSS?

 CSS stands for Cascading Style Sheets , which is used to style the web pages that include design, layout, and variations in the display.
 It was developed by W3C (World Wide Web Consortium) so it could solve the problem with the HTML individual line styling.
 Everything that we see on a webpage with color and layout is because of CSS and its frameworks.

 Now, usually, instead of using direct CSS code we use its frameworks because they can adjust the webpage layout and design according to the device size.
 This helps to produce web pages that are compatible with a wide range of devices and systems.